 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-Corn futures are 6 to 7 cents higher at midday Wednesday; soybean futures
+Corn futures are 4 to 5 cents higher at midday Monday; soybean futures are

-are 9 to 10 cents higher; wheat futures are 1 to 3 cents lower.
+20 to 22 cents higher; wheat futures are narrowly mixed.

 David M. Fiala